nest/nestml/doc/syntax.md

 needed to efficiently write down neuron models and their equations.

 NESTML files are expected to have the filename extension `.nestml`.
-There is no connection between model and file name and each file may contain one or more models.
+There is no connection between model and file name.
+Each file may contain one or more neuron models.
 Models that shall be compiled into one extension module for NEST have to reside in the same directory.
+The name of the model corresponds to the name of the folder.

 In order to give the users of NESTML complete freedom, we provide a full programming language.
 This programming language is used in the update block and function block.
 It provides the following features:

 ### Physical units and data types
-NESTML provides the following types
+NESTML provides the following primitive types
 #### Primitive data types
 * `real`: corresponds to the `double` data type in C++.
 Its literals are: 42.0, -0.42, .44